 We do not sell your personal information to anyone.

 Our Collection, Use, and Disclosure of Personal Information

 We collect personal information relating to California residents in a variety of contexts.
-For example, we collect personal information relating to California residents who apply for employment with us, or are our employees, vendors, contractors, service providers or similar relationships.
+For example, we collect personal information relating to California residents who apply for employment with us, or are our employees, vendors, contractors, service providers or have similar relationships with us.
 Due to the business relationships we maintain and/or the services we provide, we must obtain certain personal information.
 How we use and disclose personal information is generally determined by the scope of a relevant service or a relationship, and if we are unable to collect and use such personal information we may not be able to maintain a relationship or provide services.